What's Actually in Your Wine (And Why It Matters More Than You Think)

 Biodynamically minded growers use natural prep sprays, like compost teas and herbal concoctions, to bolster plant health and soil vitality.
 They even pay attention to moon phases and celestial events when deciding the best times for planting and harvesting.
 It’s like an ancient calendar fused with modern farming techniques!
 The idea is that by taking all these natural elements into account, you're fostering a more robust and resilient vineyard.

 What’s really great about biodynamic practices is that they steer clear of synthetic fertilizers, pesticides, and herbicides.
 So, if you're like me and prefer to avoid the chemicals in your food and drink, this is a fantastic choice.
-And while the grapes don’t actually have to be fermented by druids in linen robes under a blood moon (though wouldn’t that be something?), the commitment to purity and respect for nature is very real.

 Did you know that most commercial wines on the shelves, even the pricier options, are often loaded with ingredients that nobody really talks about?
 We’re talking about fining agents like fish bladder, egg whites, or milk proteins, which are a definite no-go for those of us who are vegan-friendly.
 Plus, there are over 70 legal additives used in U.S. wine production that could be lurking in your glass.